vboussange/PhDthesis/draft/intro_v2.md

 ## Preface

 ## Biological and economic systems as complex adaptive systems
 **What are the similarities between biological and economic systems?
-Both are complex adaptive systems (CAS): they are composed of heterogeneous entities structured at different levels of organizations, that interact in nonlinear ways and experience evolutionary processes \cite{Levin}.
+Both are complex adaptive systems (CAS): they are composed of heterogeneous entities structured at different levels of organizations, that interact in nonlinear ways and experience evolutionary processes \citep{Levin}.
 The processes of interaction and evolution operate at one organizational level and result in emergent properties at a higher organisational level.
 In other words, they result in non-trivial properties that cannot be anticipated from the sole observation of individual entities.**

 XXX

 - In biology is of particular interest the effects of reproduction, selection and mutation of traits, that act at the level of individual organisms but influence the populations level.
-  - This is the topic of population genetics \cite{MR0274068} and quantitative genetics \cite{falconer1996introduction}.
+  - This is the topic of population genetics \citep{MR0274068} and quantitative genetics \citep{falconer1996introduction}.
 - Similar is the effect of replication, selection and variations of population characteristics, acting at the population level, onto ecosystems properties.
   - trophic structure,
   - diversity-productivity relationships, and
   - patterns of nutrient flux
- - Elucidating these interactions across scales is fundamental to resolving the issue of biodiversity and ecosystem functioning, and requires a blending of insights from different fields investigating different scales, such as population biology and ecosystems science \cite{Levin1998}.
+ - Elucidating these interactions across scales is fundamental to resolving the issue of biodiversity and ecosystem functioning, and requires a blending of insights from different fields investigating different scales, such as population biology and ecosystems science \citep{Levin1998}.
-- In economic systems is of recent interest the effect of replication, selection and variations of habits, customs, and organizational routines \cite{Hodgson2019}, acting at the level of firms, influencing the evolution of economic activities.
+- In economic systems is of recent interest the effect of replication, selection and variations of habits, customs, and organizational routines \citep{Hodgson2019}, acting at the level of firms, influencing the evolution of economic activities.
 -

   - XXX
 - Similar is the effect replication, selection and variations of economic activity characteristics onto economic systems characteristics, at the scale of a country
 - Despite the great complexity of ecosystems, regular patterns are empirically observed.
   - For example, famous patterns that have fostered fundamental questions in biology, are
-    - average densities and body sizes of species in an area decrease as energy availability increases \cite{gaston2000pattern}
+    - average densities and body sizes of species in an area decrease as energy availability increases \citep{gaston2000pattern}
-    - Latitudinal gradients in species richness: \cite{Gaston2000}
+    - Latitudinal gradients in species richness: \citep{Gaston2000}
     - Species–energy relationships
     - Relationships between local and regional richness
-    - patterns in interaction networks \cite{Bascompte} and \cite{Scheffer}
+    - patterns in interaction networks \citep{Bascompte} and \citep{Scheffer}
-    - in particular, diversity hostspots in mountain regions \cite{Rahbek}
+    - in particular, diversity hostspots in mountain regions \citep{Rahbek}
-    - species abundance relationship, where most species are rare \cite{preston1948commonness}
+    - species abundance relationship, where most species are rare \citep{preston1948commonness}
-    - structured networks: \cite{Bascompte2003}
+    - structured networks: \citep{Bascompte2003}
   - For example, famous patterns that have fostered fundamental questions in economic systems, are
     - Economic activities such as innovation and industry concentrate disproportionately in large cities.
-The ten most innovative cities in the United States account for 23% of the national population, but for 48% of its patents and 33% of its gross domestic product \cite{Nicholas2008}.
+The ten most innovative cities in the United States account for 23% of the national population, but for 48% of its patents and 33% of its gross domestic product \citep{Nicholas2008}.
-    - diversification of economies: \cite{Hidalgo}
+    - diversification of economies: \citep{Hidalgo}
       - may be similar to differential regional growth pattern
     - fat tails in financial economics
-    - Zipf distribution characterises firm sizes, a result holding for data from multiple years and for various definitions of firm size \cite{Axtell2001}
+    - Zipf distribution characterises firm sizes, a result holding for data from multiple years and for various definitions of firm size \citep{Axtell2001}
-    - Zipf laws for cities \cite{gabaix1999zipf}
+    - Zipf laws for cities \citep{gabaix1999zipf}
-    - economic networks that are structured \cite{C.A.HidalgoB.Klinger,Bustos2012,Saavedra2009a,Schweitzer2009,Giuliani2007}
+    - economic networks that are structured \citep{C.A.HidalgoB.Klinger,Bustos2012,Saavedra2009a,Schweitzer2009,Giuliani2007}
-    - A review of Zipf laws \cite{Gabaix2009}
+    - A review of Zipf laws \citep{Gabaix2009}
-- The modelling of coupled phenomena is identified as a major frontier in 21st century science \cite{Strogatz2001a}.
+- The modelling of coupled phenomena is identified as a major frontier in 21st century science \citep{Strogatz2001a}.
-- *The close interplay between ecological and evolutionary processes plays a fundamental role in the emergence of patterns in biological systems \cite{Pelletier2009}, and may influence the dynamics of economic systems \cite{Hodgson2019}.*
+- *The close interplay between ecological and evolutionary processes plays a fundamental role in the emergence of patterns in biological systems \citep{Pelletier2009}, and may influence the dynamics of economic systems \citep{Hodgson2019}.*

 ## Eco-evolutionary feedbacks
-**The interplay between ecological and evolutionary processes critically affects the dynamics of biological systems \cite{Pelletier2009}.**
+**The interplay between ecological and evolutionary processes critically affects the dynamics of biological systems \citep{Pelletier2009}.**

 - Since Darwin, biology has been divived into two distinct branches
   - Ecology: study of interactions between idividuals and biotic and abiotic environment
   - Evolution: modification of living species through reproduction, mutation and natural selection
-- Eco evolution: interaction between ecology and evolution \cite{Hendry+2016}.
+- Eco evolution: interaction between ecology and evolution \citep{Hendry+2016}.
-  - Recognized that evolution can be rapid and occur on similar time scales as ecology \cite{Hairston2005}
+  - Recognized that evolution can be rapid and occur on similar time scales as ecology \citep{Hairston2005}
   - the effect of ecological change on evolution has long been a focus of scientific research.
-The reverse effect gas only recently captured our attention \cite{Schoener2011} --> this is eco-evolutionary dynamics
+The reverse effect gas only recently captured our attention \citep{Schoener2011} --> this is eco-evolutionary dynamics
   - frequency dependence
-- Empirical evidences of eco-evolutionary dynamics (in p14 if \cite{Govaert2019a}):
+- Empirical evidences of eco-evolutionary dynamics (in p14 if \citep{Govaert2019a}):
   - spatial variation in biotic interactions (geographic mosaic of coevolution; Thompson, 2005),
   - impact population regulation and community dynamics (e.g., Abrams & Matsuda, 1997; Patel, Cortez, & Schreiber, 2018), in
   - species coexistence via stabilizing mechanisms
-  - the equal importance of ecology and evolution on population dynamics: \cite{Ezard2009}
+  - the equal importance of ecology and evolution on population dynamics: \citep{Ezard2009}
-  - \cite{Mooney2009}:
+  - \citep{Mooney2009}:
     - In one recent example an annual plant, Brassica rapa exhibited very rapid microevolutionary change in response to a climate fluctuation that led to a multiyear drought [70].
 There are likely to be important limits to the rates of climate warming that natural systems can adapt to and these should be deducible from both limits to evolutionary change and limits to the rates that species can move across the landscape tracking climate change.
 - Talk about evolutionary rescue and link it with your work on spatial graphs.
-- *Eco-evolutionary feedbacks must be accounted for in order to understand the mechanisms driving the dynamics of ecosystems \cite{Govaert2019a}.
+- *Eco-evolutionary feedbacks must be accounted for in order to understand the mechanisms driving the dynamics of ecosystems \citep{Govaert2019a}.
 Because they are affected by analogous processes, this realisation should also apply to economic systems.*

 Economic system as complex system alike to biology